 But if you get a 4K monitor, it’s not guaranteed that you can play all of your games in 4K.

-This is especially true with older games because images are basically upscaled instead of being displayed in true 4K.
+This is especially true with older games, mainly because images are basically upscaled instead of being displayed in true 4K.
 And, of course, there’s the possibility that the older game just doesn’t have high enough quality art assets to take advantage of 4K.

 This being said, almost all of your modern AAA game titles will support 4K.

 You can get a decent 1080p monitor for less than $200.
-Prices will vary though depending on the monitor’s refresh rate, adaptive sync technology, response time, and brand.
+Prices will vary though depending on the monitor’s refresh rate, adaptive sync technology, response time, panel technology, and brand.

-On the other hand, while 4K monitors have drastically dropped in price from over $600 (and even up to $1000) down to around $400 - $500 these days, they are still expensive compared to 1080p monitors.
-And that’s before you even stop to consider advanced features such as refresh rate, adaptive sync technology, or response time.
+On the other hand, while 4K monitors have drastically dropped in price from over $600 (and even up to $1000) down to around $300 – $500 these days, they are still expensive compared to 1080p monitors.
+And that’s before you even stop to consider advanced features such as refresh rate, adaptive sync technology, or response times.

-Should I Get a 1080p or a 4K for Gaming?
+Should I Get A 1080p Or 4K Monitor For Gaming?

-A 4K monitor may sound great, but the fact that it needs to be larger puts competitive gamers at a disadvantage in the competitive sphere as anything larger than 27″ can be problematic.
+A 4K monitor may sound great, but the fact that it needs to be larger puts esports gamers at a disadvantage in the competitive sphere as anything larger than 27″ can be problematic.

 If you’re not into competitive games and graphical quality is what truly matters to you, then a 4K monitor will definitely be a smart investment.
-With the popularity of 4K rising, it’s likely that this is going to be the new 1080p standard soon.
+With the popularity of 4K rising, it’s likely that this is going to be the new 1080p standard in the future.

 However, there are several factors that you need to consider, including whether or not you have the hardware that’s capable of displaying a 4K resolution.
 You’ll also need to consider whether you want to get a TN panel or IPS panel.

-But, if hardware and money aren’t an issue, get a 4K gaming monitor, and you’ll never have any regrets… probably.
+But, if hardware and money aren’t an issue, get a 4K gaming monitor, the results are stunning and you won’t regret it.